MohamedAyman04/Notaphone/README.md

 The following procedures/functions reference the sql file testing_file.sql.

-Whatever is referenced here and is successfully tested, will be copied to the final draft.
+Whatever is referenced here and is successfully tested, will be reflected in the final draft.

 ### Successfully tested